chew-in/computational_physics/3_ANN/README.md

 Note that the nonlinearity of the binary sigmoid function and the hyperbolic tangent function help bound the output.
 In our project, we will experiment with both of them.

 ## Project 1 - single-layer perceptron for equivalence relation
 We will implement an equivalence logic on the perceptron as described in the following truth table, where the output is equal to the first input.
+See xxx notebook for details.

 Training set:
 | Input 1    | Input 2    | Input 3    | Output    |
 | ----------- | ----------- | ----------- | ----------- |